Dudejoe870/godot-openmpt/README.md

 You can run it again for the opposite configuration if you want both debug and release.

 After this is done you will have a `.wasm` file(s) in the `bin` directory of the addon folder.

+## Alternative Windows Build (inside a Linux system)

+### Requirements

+Mingw-w64 installed on the system.
+On some distros it may be required to set the MINGW_PREFIX environment variable to where the mingw binaries are located.

+### The Addon

+It's pretty much the same as the Linux instructions, except for -DPLATFORM=windows

+Run CMake in the root repository directory, `cmake . -B build -G Ninja -DCMAKE_BUILD_TYPE=<INSERT EITHER Release OR Debug HERE> -DPLATFORM=windows`, then `ninja`.

+You can run it again for the opposite configuration if you want both debug and release.

+After this is done you will have a `.dll` file(s) in the `bin` directory of the addon folder.

 ## After Build